Manage Backup and Restore

 At this stage, if another task is to be specified, the Add Task control should be clicked on: this expands the dialog further, and provides another set of task-specification fields.
 If the task already added is to be removed, left-click on the Cancel button: this discards the data that has been added for the task, and closes the task-panel.
 If the specification of the plan is to be abandoned, left-click on the Cancel tab, at the lower right.
 If the specification for the task is to be retained and used, and no other task is to be specified (as is the case in the current example), left-click on the Next button:

-This brings up the Create Repository dialog, which appears as follows:
+This brings up the Create Plan dialog, which appears as follows:

 Create a repository.
-Enter data into the Create Repository dialog.
+Enter data into the Create Plan dialog.

 The ID should be a name for the repository.
 The name must be unique across the cluster, can only use the characters